-Recommendations for ARA involve expanding the definition of <immigrant> to encompass a broader range, aligning with the ETHOS definition of homelessness.
+Recommendations for ARA involve expanding the definition of "immigrant" to encompass a broader range, aligning with the ETHOS definition of homelessness.
 This extension should specifically include asylum seekers residing in reception centers and undocumented migrants.
 Defining migration and its various categories becomes crucial for a more thorough comprehension, aiding policymakers, and authorities in creating comprehensive homelessness policies.
 The addition of a residency permit-type question to the homelessness survey significantly enhances the understanding of homeless migrants.
-Ethical concerns may arise regarding undocumented migrants due to the need for anonymity given their illegal status.
-However, it's crucial to emphasize that these concerns should not lead to the exclusion of individuals from statistics or access to homelessness services.
-(Hermans et al., 2022).
+Regarding undocumented migrants, it is impossible to find out the exact number of homeless people and it also involves ethical concerns.
+However, some information can be collected from the municipalities and the undocumented can be taken into account when reporting homelessness.
+Ethical concerns should not be the reason for excluding individuals from statistics or homelessness services (Hermans et al., 2022).